Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Effective Capacity Approximation with Normal Approximation

-In Lemma 2, we \RV{provide} an approximation of EC for the fixed-power allocation, which provides a closed-form expression of EC with arbitrary fading channels.
-Besides, the approximation error is $O\left(\frac{1}{\theta^2 T^2N}\right)$.
-Thus, as we mentioned before Lemma 2, this approximation \RV{performs better in a low-latency communication system}, which we will validate by numerical calculation in Section V.
+In Lemma 2, we provide an approximation of EC for the fixed-power allocation, which provides a closed-form expression of EC applicable to arbitrary fading channels.
+Additionally, the approximation error is $O\left(\frac{1}{\theta^2 T^2N}\right)$.
+Thus, as mentioned earlier, this approximation performs better in a low-latency communication system, which we will validate through numerical calculation in Section V.